josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🧅_the_operator_may_not_know_the_customer.md

 CUSTOMER / TASKER
 → requests, purchases or directs the result

+OPERATIONAL CONTROLLER
+→ selects or controls the method, timing, scope or conduct of the operation

+END USER
+→ receives, exploits or acts on the access, data or effect

 BENEFICIARY
 → gains strategic, political, intelligence or financial value

+PUBLICITY SELECTOR
+→ decides whether, when and how the operation is claimed or publicised

 AMPLIFIER
 → spreads the material or threat after compromise